Mvrs/take-home-joinhoneycomb.com/README.md

 ## Roadblocks

 One of the things I've come to realize is don't try to integrank a blank React Native project with a time constraint for a take home project.
 I stumbled into alot of errors in the beginning like the rendering of `ExpoRootComponent` or duplicate keys rendering in the `<FlatList />` component.
 The interesting design (I admit) had me sweating which cause me to overlap some cards to achieve the design.
 Before getting there I spent 1hr and some change wondering why (I know I know the pressure got to me lol) my data was not coming in.
 Long story short my `<FlatList />` component was being called from the `reanimated 2` library.
+After switching to Context (dumb move) when ever I create a new mood the color and text would vanish, but the date would stay there.
+Async and Context wasn't the best move for cool points and noticed all my rings were gone like Sonic slipping on a banana.

 ## Realizations

 > Now Now Now...
 I got lost in the sauce.

 I would have went with Basic React and Framer Motion to replicate a mobile feel and look.
 Saving time is key, so going with TypeScript (although it's cool) slowed down my development process; this led to typing errors without no time to write a proper tsconfig file for rules.
 This should have been simple, but sometimes getting yourself off to a weak start can be hard to recoup from, but this was a fun project.
 Ah, forgot!
 Using `route.params.args` wasn't the best thing to do as React Navigation bewares of performance issues, but it got the job done for the time being 😅.